2013–14 Seattle Redhawks men's basketball team

 The 2013–14 Seattle Redhawks men's basketball team represented Seattle University during the 2013–14 NCAA Division I men's basketball season.
-The Redhawks, led by fifth year head coach Cameron Dollar, played their home games at KeyArena, with one home game at the ShoWare Center, and were a members of the Western Athletic Conference.
+The Redhawks, led by fifth-year head coach Cameron Dollar, played their home games at KeyArena, with one home game at the ShoWare Center, and were members of the Western Athletic Conference.
 They finished the season 13–17, 5–11 in WAC play to finish in a three way tie for seventh place.
 They lost in the quarterfinals of the WAC tournament to New Mexico State.